shah314/graphcoloring/README.md

-# GraphColoring: A Java package for solving the graph coloring problem (a heuristic)
+# JCOL: A Java package for solving the graph coloring problem

 ## Shalin Shah